Our Essential Services

 - Your registration card from the municipal authorities (Einwohnermeldeamt)

 - A valid passport

 - Recent biometric passport photographs

 - For employees and jobseekers: an employment contract

 - For students: an official confirmation of student enrollment at a local university

 - For pensioners: proof of retirement benefits

-- Evidence of financial support, e.g. student grant, letter from employer, payslip or a recent bank statement
+- Evidence of financial support (e.g. a student grant, letter from your employer, salary slip, or a recent bank statement)

 - Proof of health insurance plan